TEC Holiday, 9 January, 2012: Coming of Age Day

 Posted in Peter Bohannan, TEC Director, TEC Holidays | Leave a comment

-15 November, 2011: Shichi-Go-San (七五三) “Seven-Five-Three Day”
+15 November, 2022: Shichi-Go-San (七五三) “Seven-Five-Three Day”

 Posted in Peter Bohannan, TEC Director | Leave a comment

-TEC Holiday, 3 November, 2011: Culture Day (文化の日 Bunka no hi)
+TEC Holiday, 3 November, 2022: Culture Day (文化の日 Bunka no hi)

-Culture Day (文化の日 Bunka no hi) is a national holiday held annually in Japan on November 3 for the purpose of promoting culture, the arts, and academic endeavour.
+Culture Day (文化の日 Bunka no hi) is a national holiday held annually in Japan on November 3 for the purpose of promoting culture, the arts, and academic endeavor.
 Festivities typically include art exhibitionsparades, and award ceremonies for distinguished artists and scholars.
 It was first held in 1948, to commemorate the announcement of the post-war Japanese constitution on November 3, 1946.

 November 3 was first celebrated as a national holiday in 1868, when it was called Tenchō-setsu (天長節), a holiday held in honor of the birthday of the reigning emperor—at that time, the Meiji Emperor.
 (See also The Emperor’s Birthday.)
 With the death of the Meiji Emperor in 1912, November 3 ceased to be a holiday until 1927, when his birthday was given its own specific holiday, known as Meiji-setsu (明治節).
 As Meiji-setsu was discontinued with the announcement of Culture Day in 1948, some see Culture Day as a continuation of this tradition as well—a mere renaming of Meiji-setsu—although they are ostensibly unrelated.